Zambales

 Zambales, officially the Province of Zambales (Probinsya nin Zambales; Probinsia ti Zambales; Luyag na Zambales; Lalawigan ning Zambales; Lalawigan ng Zambales), is a province in the Philippines located in the Central Luzon region.
 Its capital is Iba, which is located in the middle of the province.
 Olongapo is the largest city of the province wherein it is geographically located but politically independent.

-Zambales borders Pangasinan to the north and northeast, Tarlac to the east, Pampanga to the southeast, Bataan to the south and the South China Sea to the west.
+Zambales borders Pangasinan to the north and northeast, Tarlac to the east, Pampanga to the southeast, Bataan to the south and the West Philippine Sea to the west.
 With a total land area of 3830.83 km2 (including the independent city of Olongapo), Zambales is the second largest among the seven provinces of Central Luzon after Nueva Ecija.
 The province is noted for its mangoes, which are abundant from January to April.

 Zambales does not have a functional airport; the closest functional airport is Clark International Airport in Angeles City in the neighbouring province of Pampanga.
 Subic Bay International Airport, which is located in Cubi Point (geographically and politically located inside Morong, Bataan) in the Subic Bay Freeport Zone is no longer functional for domestic and international flights.

 The Freeport Zone (SBFZ) is host to many tourist attractions which include casinos, parks, malls, beach-side huts, cottages and resorts, as well as historical sites.